chriswbartley/PMSVM/README.md

 3. Decide which features are suggested monotone in the response, based on domain knowledge.

-4. Check that these features are sensible using calc_mcc_interp_pmsvm_rbf() to calculate the proportion of data points for which these features are monotone increasing, monotone decreasing, monotone increasing AND decreasing, or no change.
+4. Check that these features are sensible using calc_mcc_interp_pmsvm_rbf() (matlab) or call_mcc_interp() (python - note this is in the separate PM repository) to calculate the proportion of data points for which these features are monotone increasing, monotone decreasing, monotone increasing AND decreasing, or no change.
 Use Equation 10 to calculate the disagreement metric (dis=(Ndec+0.5Nincdec)/(Ninc+Ndec+Nincdec)), and if dis>90% do NOT constraint that feature.

 5. Check unconstrained SVM model monotonicity in suggested features using calc_mcc_pmsvm_rbf() to measure monotonicity levels for each feature (MCC).
 If they are already almost 100%, adding constraints will not change the model much.